 I've hired hundreds of engineers over fifteen years across two companies and advisory roles.
 I've reviewed hiring processes at two dozen others.
-The standard interview loop is mostly noise — it identifies whether the candidate can prepare for the format, not whether they can do the job.
+The standard interview loop most companies run is mostly noise — it identifies whether the candidate can prepare for the format, not whether they can do the job.
 Engineers who aced our process turned out mediocre.
 Engineers I almost passed on turned out exceptional.
 The interview poorly correlates with on-the-job performance, yet we keep running the same broken process.

 Here's what's broken and what works.